getlantern/geneva-cli/README.md

 # Windows based Geneva-cli

-This is a Geneva-based WinDivert tunnel.
-Built in Go 1.17
+This is a Geneva-based WinDivert tunnel, it takes a Geneva strategy and utilizes WinDivert to capture packets, modify them, and re-inject the packet to avoid censorship.
+One would use this tool when trying to evade censorship and can be run along side Lantern VPN to further obscure traffic.

+[Geneva](https://geneva.cs.umd.edu/) is a genetic algorithm based solution to censorship evasion.

+[WinDivert](https://www.reqrypt.org/windivert.html) is a user-mode packet capture-and-divert package for Windows 10, Windows 11, and Windows Server.

-## Prerequistes
+## Prerequisites

-- Be on a Wiondows machine
+- Be on a Windows machine
-- Have Popwershell installed
+- Have Powershell installed
 - Run Powershell as admin mode
 - All commands are ran in the project directory
-- Go 1.17 is installed
+- Go 1.20 is installed

 ## How to Build

-First download windivert 2.2 [here](https://www.reqrypt.org/windivert.html) and then extract the following files and place them in your geneva-cli folder.
+First download WinDivert 2.2 [here](https://www.reqrypt.org/windivert.html) and then extract the following files and place them directly in your geneva-cli folder, the dlls will need to be renamed.
 - x86/WinDivert32.sys
 - x86/WinDivert.dll
 - x64/WinDivert64.sys
 - x64/WinDivert.dll

+Rename the x86 dll to WinDivert32.dll
-Rename the dll's to WinDivert32.dll and WinDivert64.dll respectively.
+Rename the x64 dll to WinDivert64.dll

 `go build`